8ctavio/vergil/apps/docs/src/reactivity/extendedRef.md

 - **`value`**: Value to normalize into the ref to be extended.
 - **`extension`**: Extension object whose keys represent the names or symbols of extendedRef properties to be defined, while its values represent those properties' initial values or descriptors (see [property definition](/reactivity/entangled#property-definition)).
 - **`options`**:
+    - `shallow`: Whether the created extendedRef's underlying ref is shallow.
+Defaults to `false`.
     - `get`: Custom extendedRef's `value` getter function.
     - `set`: Custom extendedRef's `value` setter function.
     - `defaults`: Default value of the `configurable`, `enumerable`, and `writable` options.
 Defaults to `true`.